joshuabaroni/SearchQueryMonopoly/README.md

 # SearchQueryMonopoly

-Search Query Monopoly is a mod to the JavaScript monopoly game originally put out by [IntrepidCoder](https://github.com/intrepidcoder/monopoly).
+Search Query Monopoly is my mod to the JavaScript monopoly game originally put out by [IntrepidCoder](https://github.com/intrepidcoder/monopoly).

 ## Main softwares and languages used